Adam-Shea/The-Trans-Resource-Curation-Project-UI/README.md

 # Trans Resource Curation Project UI

-This ui is built using vue.js and typescript.
+This UI is built using vue.js and typescript.

 ## Project setup